Comparisons

 Unsubscribe anytime.
 We respect your inbox.

-The Combination Question: Stack NMN/NR with Resveratrol or Pterostilbene?
+The Combination Question: Stack With Resveratrol or Pterostilbene?

-Both Sinclair (NMN + resveratrol) and Elysium (NR + pterostilbene) propose combining NAD+ precursors with sirtuin activators.
-The rationale: NAD+ precursors provide the substrate; resveratrol/pterostilbene activate the sirtuins that use it.
+Both Sinclair (NMN plus resveratrol) and Elysium (NR plus pterostilbene) propose combining NAD+ precursors with sirtuin activators.
+The rationale: NAD+ precursors provide the substrate; resveratrol or pterostilbene activate the sirtuins that use it.

-The evidence for combining is largely theoretical and mechanistically sound but not yet validated in human clinical trials.
-Pterostilbene has significantly better bioavailability (80%) vs. resveratrol (1%) and is the better choice if adding a sirtuin activator.
+The evidence for combining is largely theoretical and mechanistically plausible but not yet validated by human clinical outcomes.
+Pterostilbene has considerably better bioavailability than resveratrol and is the more practical choice if you decide to add a sirtuin activator.

 FAQ